jaxbot/club/_src/workshops/09-frontend-workshop.md

 }
 ```

-As you can see, that's a lot of CSS, so it won't be very time efficient to do anything other than a high-level explaination of all this.
+As you can see, that's a lot of CSS, so it won't be very time efficient to do anything other than a high-level explanation of all this.

 `.TodoListContainer` has been assigned a `position`, `margin`, and `width` property.
 This has given us a centered container for our list.